Twitterapi4all/twitterapi/README.md

 ==========
 1. Install Google App Engine from https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python

-2. Running the development web server
+2. Running the development web server : Go the directory twitterapi and then run the following command on terminal

 		dev_appserver.py analyzetweets